Andrew-Zhang-Repository/PR_Review_Agent/README.md

 # Ollama Reviewer [PIP  LINK HERE](https://pypi.org/project/ollama-local-reviewer/)

 A local multi-agent code review tool that uses Ollama-hosted LLMs to analyze git diffs and produce structured PR reviews.
-Uses local ollama models due to constraints of using cloud models on servers.
+Uses local ollama models due to constraints of using cloud models on servers and model constraints github workflows vm.

 ## How It Works